22 Home Theater & Media Room Ideas for Every Budget (2026)

 - Try a free room redesign — anonymous previews are free, no signup needed.

 - Planning the whole house?
-See our specialty room ideas and browse basement ideas.
+See our basement design ideas, specialty room ideas, and browse basement ideas.

 Frequently asked questions